open-contracting/deploy/docs/how-to/update.rst

 Using a testing virtual host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To test changes to the Apache files for the :ref:`ocds-documentation` (for example, to test new redirects or proxy settings):
+To test changes to the Apache files for the :doc:`../reference/docs` (for example, to test new redirects or proxy settings):

 #.
 Make changes inside ``{% if testing %}`` blocks in the config files
 #. :doc:`Deploy<deploy>` the OCDS Documentation